Go Write Your Book:

 - Two letters of recommendation from people capable of assessing your ability to work independently and your preparation to succeed in an MFA program.

-Residencies are weeklong, twice-yearly periods of intense study, in which all students and faculty gather at the Mountain View Grand Resort in the White Mountains of New Hampshire.
+Residencies are weeklong, twice-yearly periods of intense study, in which all students and faculty gather in person in New Hampshire.

-The summer residency takes place in June, with the winter residency held in January.
-Students arrive on a Sunday and leave the following Sunday for all 4 of their residencies.
+The summer residency takes place on campus in June.
+The winter residency is held at a hotel, with classes at the university’s historic nineteenth-century mill building, in January.
+Students arrive on a Sunday and leave the following Sunday for all four of their residencies.
 The daily schedule looks like this:

 - Mornings: Students divide into small groups to discuss one another's writing.
 These groups are known as peer workshops.
 Each workshop is led by two faculty members.